 She was one of many children of a middle-class family, the head of which lived up to his rights as master by tyrannizing his wife and children and squandering his capital in idle living and feasting.
 Who could stay him, the creator of the universe?
 As in many other things, so have his rights changed little, since Mary's father's time.
-The family soon found itself in dire want, but how were middle-class girls to earn their own living with every avenue closed to them?
+The family soon found itself in dire want, but how were middleclass girls to earn their own living with every avenue closed to them?
 They had but one calling, that was marriage.
 Mary's sister probably realized that.
 She married a man she did not love in order to escape the misery of the parents' home.
 But Mary was made of different material, a material so finely woven it could not fit into coarse surroundings.
 Her intellect saw the degradation of her sex, and her soul - always at white heat against every wrong - rebelled against the slavery of half of the human race.
 She determined to stand on her own feet.
 In that determination she was strengthened by her friendship with Fannie Blood, who herself had made the first step towards emancipation by working for her own support.
 But even without Fannie Blood as a great spiritual force in Mary's life, nor yet even without the economic factor, she was destined by her very nature to become the Iconoclast of the false Gods whose standards the World demanded her to obey.
 Mary was a born rebel, one who would have created rather than submit to any form set up for her.

 It has been said that nature uses a vast amount of human material to create one genius.
 The same holds good of the true rebel, the true pioneer.
 Mary was born and not made through this or that individual incident in her surroundings.
 The treasure of her soul, the wisdom of her life's philosophy, the depth of her World of thought, the intensity of her battle for human emancipation and especially her indomitable struggle for the liberation of her own sex, are even today so far ahead of the average grasp that we may indeed claim for her the rare exception which nature has created but once in a century.
-Like the Falcon who soared through space in order to behold the Sun and then paid for it with his life, Mary drained the cup of tragedy, for such is the price of wisdom.
+Like the Falcon who soared through space in order to behold the Sun While in Paris, Mary met in the house of T[homasl Paine where she had been welcomed as a friend, the vivacious, handsome, and elemental American, [Gilbert] Imlay.
+If not for Mary's love for him the World might never have known of this Gentleman.
+Not that he was ordinary, Mary could not have loved him with that mad passion which nearly wrecked her life.

-Much has been written and said about this wonderful champion of the eighteenth century, but the subject is too vast and still very far from being her life.
 He had distinguished himself in the American War and had written a thing or two, but on the whole he would never have set the World on fire.
 But he set Mary on fire and held her in a trance for a considerable time.